Harshal2k/Board_RPG/README.md

 # Board RPG 🔫
 ###### Sem 1 OOP Project
 ## Description 📜
-This game is like low graphics version of Game of thrones, you have protect the king of your house and kill the king of other house to win the game.
+This game is like low graphics version of Game of thrones, you have to protect the king of your own house and kill the king of other house to win the game.

 ### Contributors ❤️
 - **Harshal2k - Harshal Gosawi**